canonical/discourse-k8s-operator/README.md

     juju status

 The charm will not function without a database, so you will need to deploy `cs:postgresql` somewhere.
-You will also need a redis application to connect to, such as `cs:~redis-charmers/redis`.
+You will also need a Redis application to connect to, such as `cs:~redis-charmers/redis`.

-If postgresql is deployed in the same model you plan to use for discourse, simply use `juju relate discourse postgresql:db`.
+If PostgreSQL is deployed in the same model you plan to use for Discourse, simply use `juju relate discourse postgresql:db-admin`.
 (This deployment style is recommended for testing purposes only.)

 Cross-model relations are also supported.
 Create a suitable model on